jaehyuneyea/RPGDatabase/README.md

 - As a user, I want to be able to store new items in my inventory
 - As a user, I want to be able to view each item in detail about their stats
 - As a user, I want to be able to see a list of monsters available and their stats
-- As a user, I want to be able to interact with the items by consuming or equipping them.
+- As a user, I want to be able to interact with the items equipping them
+- As a user, I want to be able to view my stats as a player.